digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

 parallel-writing method.

 When consistency is required, the reader must be aware of the offset from which they are reading.
-This will ensure they do not also read further offsets that are present, but their precedent events are not yet stored in the database.
+This ensures they do not also read further offsets that are present, but their precedent events are not yet stored in the database.